Updated: Apr 22

 Figure 1.
 The efficiency of AI video analytics: various points of interest can be covered under one camera view.

 In addition to providing more accurate quantitative data on people traffic like counting and occupancy monitoring at the entrance area than other people tracking technologies, AI video analytics also introduces more qualitative and comprehensive insights within the facility, such as demographic analysis, visitor journeys, dwell time, time spent in certain areas, the conversion rate between multiple points of interest, providing businesses operating in the physical spaces with a 360-view into critical business operations and visitor behaviour insights.
-With more comprehensive qualitative insights, decision-makers will be more realistic and reflecting businesses’ challenges and address them more effectively, increasing the level of confidence in their decision making, the potential outcome and its ROI.
+With more comprehensive qualitative insights, decision-makers will be more realistic and reflect businesses’ challenges and address them more effectively, increasing the level of confidence in their decision-making, the potential outcome, and its ROI.
 Moreover, with deeper insights on customers’ needs through qualitative analysis, organizations can uncover new business development opportunities and revenue streams.

 Cost-effective and extendable SaaS model

-By reusing a facility’s existing surveillance camera infrastructure, AI video analytics technologies require minimal hardware set-up and investment.
+By reusing a facility’s existing surveillance camera infrastructure, AI video analytics technologies require minimal hardware setup and investment.
 Moreover, due to the localization accuracy of video analytics technologies allowing one surveillance camera to cover multiple points of interest as shown in the picture above, the cost of hardware is significantly lower than other people tracking technologies, allowing for a cost-effective and quick deployment at scale.
 Furthermore, in addition to providing people behaviour and demographic analysis, AI video analytics can be seamlessly extended to additional AI software capabilities in a SaaS model, such as intelligent safety analysis or social distancing analysis while reusing the same hardware.
 This is particularly useful in situations where there is a need for effective large-scale screening and public safety monitoring solutions in physical facilities in a short period of time.
 Such agile safety features can provide government and private sectors with the means to monitor public behaviour and key health indicators to ensure preventive measures are in-placed with minimum effort and investment in a very short period.

 About the AI Video Analytics Series

-In this series, C2RO shares their expertise, as a thought leader and recognized pioneer in AI video analytics technology, on how AI-powered video analytics (e.g., AI Video Analytics) is transforming indoor physical spaces by providing businesses into a 360-degree view into people behavior and business operations insights.
+In this series, C2RO shares their expertise, as a thought leader and recognized pioneer in AI video analytics technology, on how AI-powered video analytics (e.g., AI Video Analytics) is transforming indoor physical spaces by providing businesses with a 360-degree view into people behavior and business operations insights.
 In part 3 of this series, we are going to discuss why data privacy compliance is critical for AI video analytics.
 A video analytics technology that offers aggregated and anonymous insights while being fully compliant with data privacy regulations, will not only build trust among the public and potential customers of a business but also enable the widespread adoption of the technology in various market segments.